fluencelabs/tendermint-demo/tmdemoapp/docs/README.md

   The **Judge** is not represented by a single machine – actually, it can be as large as Ethereum blockchain to have the desired trustworthiness properties.
 For this showcase, however, it is imitated as a single process stub which can only notify the user if there is any disagreement.

-The application uses blockchain approach to decompose the application logic into 2 main parts:
-* replicated transaction log
-* state machine with the domain-specific logic

-This decomposition allows simplifying the development process.
-This modularization is not only logical but also physical: transaction log and state machine run in separate processes, implemented in different languages.
+Two major logical parts can be marked out in the demo application.
+One is a BFT consensus engine with a replicated transaction log which is provided by the Tendermint platform.
+Another is a state machine with domain-specific state transitions induced by transactions.
+We will discuss both parts in more details below.

 ![Architecture](architecture.png)

 ### Tendermint

-The application uses [Tendermint](https://github.com/tendermint/tendermint) platform which provides replicated transaction log components (**TM Core**), in particular:
+[Tendermint](https://github.com/tendermint/tendermint) platform provides a Byzantine-resistant consensus engine (TM Core) which consists of the following parts:
-* distributed transaction cache (**Mempool**)
+* distributed transaction cache (**mempool**)
-* blockchain (to store transactions persistently)
+* blockchain to store transactions
-* Byzantine-resistant **Consensus** engine (to reach agreement about the order of transactions)
+* Byzantine-resistant **Consensus** module (to reach agreement about the order of transactions)
 * peer-to-peer layer to communicate with other nodes
 * **RPC endpoint** for client requests
 * **Query processor** for making requests to the state

-To perform domain-specific logic the application uses its own **State machine** implementing Tendermint's [ABCI interface](http://tendermint.readthedocs.io/projects/tools/en/master/abci-spec.html) to follow Tendermint's architecture.
+To execute domain-specific logic the application uses its own **State machine** implementing Tendermint's [ABCI interface](http://tendermint.readthedocs.io/projects/tools/en/master/abci-spec.html) to follow Tendermint's architecture.
 It is written in Scala 2.12, compatible with `Tendermint v0.19.x` and uses `com.github.jtendermint.jabci` for Java ABCI definitions.

 As the application is intended to run normally in presence of some failures, including Byzantine failures, the following principles used:
 * Every operation result is verifiable (and thus trusted by the client).